fokklz/165-ski-service-management-no-sql/README.md

   authorization: enabled
 ```

-Tbe database will have to be restarted for the changes to take effect.
+The database will have to be restarted for the changes to take effect.

 ## Backup & Restore

 to simplify the creation of a Backup or Restore there are scripts in place which can be used to create a backup of the database.

 To run any of these scripts ensure that you have the mongodb tools installed ([Tutorial](https://www.mongodb.com/docs/database-tools/installation/installation-windows/)) and that the folder is added to your `PATH` variable.
+If you are using docker you can skip this step.

 ### Backup